How Helpful is a THC Inhaler for Asthma & Cystic Fibrosis?

-Asthma prevalence has increased over the past two decades and it is estimated that, in developed countries, approximately 10% of the population lives with asthma.
+Asthma prevalence has increased over the past two decades and it is estimated that, in developed countries, approximately ten percent of the population lives with asthma.
 Asthma is a chronic inflammatory condition of the airways.
 As such, steroidal medications are the typical treatment.
 Long term use of corticosteroids is not ideal, and especially in the pediatric populations.
 The development of a new line of anti-asthmatic medicines that are non-steroidal would mitigate this problem.

 Lung Function Improved:

 Aside from the direct effect of THC on bronchial function, cannabinoids also exert anti-inflammatory properties.
 Since asthma is an inflammatory condition, it would be expected that this aspect of disease pathology would also be mitigated with THC.
 This is important, since having the alleviation of one aspect of the disease (i.e. bronchodilation) without the other (i.e. inflammation) would only act as a ‘band-aid’ and would not fully correct the disease pathophysiology.
 Since THC can attack at both fronts, its anti-asthmatic potential is great.
 So could a THC inhaler for asthma be a real competitor with corticosteroids?

 What About Other Lung Diseases?